Do I need to spend time learning WordPress when I can create a website using Wix in lesser time?

 As far as SEO is concerned, top bloggers recommend WordPress for SEO.
 One of the reasons is its integrated features dedicated to ranking on google.

 If you have basic SEO requirements, then Wix is not a bad option.
-However, if you are looking at the long term and may decide to hire an agency for your search engine optimization, WordPress is the better option.
+However, if you are looking at the long term and may decide to hire an SEO Analyst or agency for your search engine optimization, WordPress is the better option.
 You can find more details by visiting this link

 7) Maintenance & Security - Which one is easier to Maintain?